 (Boss, Investor, Client, etc.)

-In Chapter 1 you laid out a path to your ultimate career goal.
-There are steps along the way to help you achieve that goal and along that path there will be people that will determine if and when you can take it to the next level.
+In Chapter 1 you mapped a path to your ultimate career goal.
+Along that path, key people determine when you advance to the next level.

 Step Two: Create A Complete Description